Resetting Sitefinity Project Name

 DEALLOCATE TAB_CURSOR

-6/ Test if all modules in the site open up and work properly.
-Changing the project name impacts the ability for a Sitefinity module to work.
+Ensure that all modules on the site open and function properly.
+Changing the project name can impact Sitefinity modules.